Category: Team Building

 15. Would you rather have super speed or super strength?

-16. What’s one song you never get tired of?
+16. What is one song you never get tired of?

 17. If you had to pick one actor to play you in a movie, who would it be?

-18. What’s one skill you’ve always wanted to learn?
+18. What is one skill you have always wanted to learn?

 19. Would you rather travel to the past or the future?